-Under the Clery Act, counting and disclosing criminal offenses (including sex offenses), hate crimes, and arrest and disciplinary referral statistics are based on definitions2 provided by the Federal Bureau of Investigation's (FBI) Uniform Crime Reporting (UCR) Program; and the following categories are counted and disclosed based on the definitions provided by the Violence Against Women Act of 1994 (VAWA) and repeated in the Department of Education's Clery Act implementing regulations at 34 C.F.R. § 668.46: Dating Violence, Domestic Violence, and Stalking.3
+Under the Clery Act, counting and disclosing criminal offenses (including sex offenses), hate crimes, and arrest and disciplinary referral statistics are based on definitions provided by the Federal Bureau of Investigation's (FBI) Uniform Crime Reporting (UCR) Program; and the following categories are counted and disclosed based on the definitions provided by the Violence Against Women Act of 1994 (VAWA) and repeated in the Department of Education's Clery Act implementing regulations at 34 C.F.R.
+Section 668.46: Dating Violence, Domestic Violence, and Stalking.

-The statistics provide an overall picture of crime at CSUMB and CSUMB at North Salinas from January 1 to December 31 for 2019, 2020, and 2021.
+The statistics provide an overall picture of crime at CSUMB and CSUMB at North Salinas from January 1 to December 31 for 2020, 2021, and 2022.

-Crime statistics are collected annually from law enforcement agencies with concurrent law enforcement jurisdiction(s) surrounding CSUMB and CSUMB at North Salinas, and off-site properties or facilities owned or controlled by either campus.4 These law enforcement agencies provide crime statistics they have collected for crimes occurring on on-campus properties or public property immediately adjacent to CSUMB or CSUMB at North Salinas's properties or facilities.
-The University does not have any off-campus properties owned by student organizations.5
+Crime statistics are collected annually from law enforcement agencies with concurrent law enforcement jurisdiction(s) surrounding CSUMB and CSUMB at North Salinas, and off-site properties or facilities owned or controlled by either campus.

+These law enforcement agencies provide crime statistics they have collected for crimes occurring on non-campus properties or public property immediately adjacent to CSUMB or CSUMB at North Salinas' properties or facilities.
+The University does not have any off-campus properties owned by student organizations.